sanketjoshi4/cs81_robotics_lidar_tracker/README.md

 ### Archita Harathi, Sanket Joshi, Jospehine Nguyen
 ### CS 81, Fall 2020

-Using LIDAR to detect, track, and pursue a moving entity in a world with other moving entities and obstacles
+Using LIDAR to detect, track, and pursue a moving entity in a world with other moving entities and obstacles.

 ## Instructions
 Paste the package (i.e. target_following directory) in a valid catkin workspace.